top of page

 • promotes strength2

-• it also gives strong pitta dosha digestion something to work on for a while
+• it also gives strong Pitta dosha digestion something to work on for a while

 1. Materia Medica of Ayurveda, New Delhi, Concept Publishing Company, 1980,141.